 Summary: At the end of the season, there is a great opportunity to profit from the strategy of opposing teams who need to win when their odds are shorter than they would normally be during the main season.

-Strategy Four: Backing Teams after Playing in Europe
+Strategy Five: Backing Teams after Playing in Europe

 There seems to be almost universally-accepted wisdom that teams are liable to suffer a dip in form after playing in European games – either the Champions League or Europa League – and should therefore be opposed.

 You often hear pundits talking about how tired teams will be after playing in Europe, how it will have “taken a lot out of them” and there will surely be a reaction.

 However, once again the evidence simply does not back this up.
 Kevin Pullein presents data from seven seasons of Premiership teams playing in European fixtures.

 And guess what?
 Not only does their performance not dip after playing in Europe, but actually slightly improves.
 Teams won 49% of games after playing in Europe versus 48% over the course of the season.